distributed1/LAB001-colrecom-directory/README.md

 # LAB001

 Use cases:
-* Store the recommendations
+* Store the recommendations and content
-* Visualize the recommendations
+* Visualize the content with their calculated rank